 - Liabilities – Understanding and managing all church financial liabilities (long and short-term) is another important duty of the executive pastor.
-This is usually a mortgage of some amount and duration as well as lines of credit and other liabilities.
+This is usually a mortgage of some amount and duration and lines of credit and other liabilities.

 - Department Leadership – Of course, the executive pastor oversees the accounting or finance department.
-Depending on the size of the church, the size of the department varies from a part-time bookkeeper to a finance manager with accountants and purchasing staff.
+Depending on the size of the church, the department’s size varies from a part-time bookkeeper to a finance manager with accountants and purchasing staff.

 - Budgeting and Expenses – After the financial plan is in place, the executive pastor is responsible for managing spending to budget.
 This may include delegating spending authority to other staff.

-- Financial Business Processes – Defining, documenting, and overseeing financial business processes (handling of the weekly offering, payroll, purchasing, petty cash, etc.) is a very important part of an executive pastor’s CFO responsibilities.
+- Financial Business Processes – Defining, documenting, and overseeing financial business processes (handling the weekly offering, payroll, purchasing, petty cash, etc.) is an important part of an executive pastor’s CFO responsibilities.

 - Reporting and Record Control – Finally, the executive pastor is responsible for periodic reporting to the church’s board (maybe others?) and ensures that required record-keeping methods and practices are in place.